josafatburmeister/BirdSongIdentification/README.md

 [Listing 2](#listing-directory-structure-downloader) shows an example of the directory structure that is used to pass data between the data download and the spectrogram creation stage.
 As shown, the data download stage is required to create a file named "categories.txt" as well as a number of subdirectories, representing different datasets or different parts of a dataset (e.g., training, validation, and test set).
 The file "categories.txt" contains a line-by-line listing of all possible class names that may be used as labels for the audio files ([Listing 3](#listing-categories-file)).
 Each of the subdirectories representing different datasets has to contain a subdirectory named "audio" and a label file named "audio.csv".
 The subdirectory "audio" contains the audio files of the respective dataset, which can be grouped in further subdirectories.
 The label file "audio.csv" contains one line per annotated sound event, i.e., per annotated bird vocalization.
 An example of such a label file is shown in [Table 2](#table-audio-label-file).
 As shown, the label files must contain at least the following columns:

-**id**: Identifier of the audio file that is unique across all datasets.
+**id:** Identifier of the audio file that is unique across all datasets.

-**file_path**: Path of the audio file relative to the subdirectory containing the dataset.
+**file_path:** Path of the audio file relative to the subdirectory containing the dataset.

-**start**: Start time of the annotated sound event, specified in milliseconds after the beginning of the audio file.
+**start:** Start time of the annotated sound event, specified in milliseconds after the beginning of the audio file.

-**end**: End time of the annotated sound event, specified in milliseconds after the beginning of the audio file.
+**end:** End time of the annotated sound event, specified in milliseconds after the beginning of the audio file.

-**label**: Class label of the annotated sound event (must be one of the classes listed in the "categories.txt" file).
+**label:** Class label of the annotated sound event (must be one of the classes listed in the "categories.txt" file).

 This label format can be used to support both single-label and multi-label classification tasks.
 In addition, both temporally annotated and file-level annotated datasets can be processed.
 In the latter case, only one label is created per file, with the start time set to 0 and the end time set to the length of the audio file in milliseconds.